 For instance, a research was conducted on a large-scale military data set of over 4000 participants and 81000 evaluations to examine objective and subjective performance measures.
 They found no gender differences in objective measures (e.g., grades, fitness scores, class standing), but the subjective evaluations were very different.

-Why women are never pictured as leaders
+Why women are stereotyped and never pictured as leaders

 It was found that the most common positive attribute used to describe men was analytical while for women it was compassionate.